osmocom/osmo-ggsn/README.md

 Alternatively you can execute "modprobe tun" on the commandline.

-For Solaris the tun driver needs to be installed manually.
-For general information about tun see http://vtun.sourceforge.net/tun/

 Gengetopt
 ---------

 Gengetopt is required if you want to change the options defined in the cmdline.ggo source file.
 You need at least gengetopt version 2.8.
 If you are just going to compile the programs you don't need gengetopt.

-To use gengetopt for the ggsn do the following: cd ggsn gengetopt < cmdline.ggo --conf-parser

 To use gengetopt for the sgsnemu do the following: cd sgsnemu